The HobbitHouse Ilustrated Glossary of Woodworking terms

 interlocking mortise and tenon --- see interlocking tenon

 interlocking tenon --- This name is used for two fundamentally different joints.
 The first is a 3-way joint where the interlocking is necessary to allow all three parts to fit together and the second is a technique used in a standard mortise and tenon joint in which one of the tenons interlocks with the other one to provide extra strength against pullout.
 There are numerous types of the second kind of interlocking techniques.
-Here's the first type of joint and one of the more common ones of the second type:
+Here's the first type of joint and two of the more common ones of the second type:

 Japanese joints --- This refers to joints that are very intricate and require great skill and patience.
 Although, as I understand it, these joints are a normal part of joinery in Japan, they are not much used in the USA.
 An example of such a joint is the triple miter joint.